-On 27 February 2016, the entertainment web site World News Daily Report published a fake news article claiming that a retired postman had fathered more than 1,300 illegitimate children:
+On 27 February 2016, the World News Daily Report web site published an article positing that a retired postman had fathered more than 1,300 illegitimate children:

 An 87-year-old former postman has been proven to have fathered over 1,300 illegitimate children after a private investigator hired by a Tennessee family discovered the shocking truth.